bcgov/House-Policy-STRDSS/postgres/ReadMe.txt

   CREATE EXTENSION postgis;

 Create Database
-CREATE DATABASE "strdss-dev";
+CREATE DATABASE strdssdev;

-CREATE ROLE "strdss-dev" WITH LOGIN PASSWORD '';
+CREATE ROLE strdssdev WITH LOGIN PASSWORD 'MMOv7RVwDS';

-GRANT ALL PRIVILEGES ON DATABASE "strdss-dev" TO "strdss-dev";
+GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO strdssdev;

+ALTER DEFAULT PRIVILEGES FOR ROLE postgres GRANT ALL ON TABLES TO strdssdev ;
+ALTER DEFAULT PRIVILEGES FOR ROLE postgres GRANT ALL  ON SEQUENCES TO strdssdev ;
+ALTER DEFAULT PRIVILEGES FOR ROLE postgres GRANT ALL  ON FUNCTIONS TO strdssdev ;
+ALTER DEFAULT PRIVILEGES FOR ROLE postgres GRANT ALL  ON TYPES TO strdssdev ;
+ALTER DEFAULT PRIVILEGES FOR ROLE postgres GRANT ALL  ON SCHEMAS TO strdssdev ;

 Create Secret

-oc port-forward svc/strdss-dev 5434:5432
+oc port-forward svc/strdssdev 5433:5432